MikePohatu/TsGui/documentation/options/FreeText.md

 ### MaxLength
 The maximum length of string that can be entered into the textbox.
 The textbox will not allow the user to enter more characters.

+### Placeholder
+Text that is shown when no text has been entered.

 ## Example XML